portalhugger/Probability-Zero/plans.md

 ## PHASE I
 "automation / programming phase"

-* 1 in 7.7e77777 chance of reconstituting the Multiverse.
+* "1 in 7.7e77777 chance of reconstituting the Multiverse"

 * read initial document (intro)
  * SCP-7000 is an undisclosed phenomenon which destroyed nearly all of existence. before it could do so, all remaining universes were harnessed by the Temporal Anomalies Dept. to form a special pocket universe in which the reader/player resides. they, made immortal by the Foundation, must eternally click on a random universe generation machine until it creates a universe in which some version of the Foundation can withstand SCP-7000